exercism/v3/languages/javascript/exercises/concept/array-analysis/.docs/introduction.md

 // => 1
 ```

-Example of analysis without `looping` through it:
+Example of analysis using a build-in method:

 ```javascript
 const numbers = [1, 'two', 3, 'four']